Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 1 Oktober 2024 01.33.11 UTC
+- WIB: Selasa, 1 Oktober 2024 02.17.06 UTC
-- WITA: Selasa, 1 Oktober 2024 02.33.11 UTC
+- WITA: Selasa, 1 Oktober 2024 03.17.06 UTC
-- WIT: Selasa, 1 Oktober 2024 03.33.11 UTC
+- WIT: Selasa, 1 Oktober 2024 04.17.06 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: nature
+Kategori: motivational